big-unibo/llm4dfm-develop/README.md

 `./resources/automatic-metrics.sh 1 demand-rq5-example-gpt4o-demand demand`

 Output:
-File preprocess and metrics calculation will be executed, results will be overridden in same file.
+File preprocess, metrics calculation and error detection will be executed, results will be overridden in same file.

 ### Tests